 Also remember to knit your scarf according to your own size.
 So if you are shorter you may not need to make it as long; maybe 70 inches will work for you and it'll be super.

 You can use any type of yarn to knit your super scarf.
 I made mine with a super bulky yarn although you can use worsted weight or chunky as well.
-It's up to you and what you want your scarf to look like.
+It's up to you and what kind of yarn you'd like to use.